-The Objective Statement used to be an important component of a resume, the current trend appears to be leaning more toward not using one.
+The objective statement once was an important component of a resume; the current trend leans more toward not using one.
 Having a Skills section instead that describes your traits and how they can benefit the new organization is more useful to an employer.
-The old Objective just talks about your needs, the employer is more interested in their own needs and how you can benefit them.
-You can also create your own custom section to more deeply explain the benefits you will provide.
+The old objective talks about your needs.
+The employer is more interested in their own needs and how you can benefit them, not the other way around.
+You can also create custom sections to more deeply explain the benefits you will provide.

 - Soft Skills / People Skills / Emotional Intelligence

-From old school terminology this was always called "people skills" which meant you worked well with others.
+From old school terminology, everyone called this "people skills" which meant you worked well with others.
 Then, it became "soft skills" as compared to "hard skills" which are your actual job skills.
-Now using current terminology this is called "Emotional Intelligence."
+Now using current terminology, this is called "emotional intelligence."
 Employers are interested in hiring candidates who work well in teams and get along well with their coworkers.
 This trait can maximize a group's productivity.
 When writing in the various sections and within the bullet points, try to provide examples of your people skills.
-Don't say you have people skills show examples of them instead.
+Please don't simply say you have people skills; instead, show examples of them.

 - Writing for Applicant Tracking Systems

 More and more companies are now using an electronic search system known as an Applicant Tracking System (ATS).
 With this system, recruiters can have the resumes electronically entered into the system.
 Then they set up search parameters, and the system automatically checks the resumes in its database to find qualified candidates.
 Ultimately a human being must verify the appropriateness of the selections, but it does save the Human Resources department a good bit of time.
 Unlike a few years ago you are not only writing for people but now you are also writing for a machine.